RomainSa/Data-Science-Example/Programming_Tasks_files.md

 =============================================================================
-1. Python / Haskell / Perl / Your prefered scripting language.
+1. Python / Haskell / Perl / Your prefered scripting language.<br>
 a) array = [['a','b','c'],['d','e','f']]<br>
 How do I get this output?<br>
 a<br>